Neustadt, Westerwaldkreis: Economy and infrastructure

-Right near the community run Bundesstraßen 54, linking Limburg an der Lahn with Siegen, and 255, leading from Montabaur to Herborn.
+Right near the municipality run Bundesstraßen 54, linking Limburg an der Lahn with Siegen, and 255, leading from Montabaur to Herborn.
 The nearest Autobahn interchange is Haiger/Burbach on the A 45 (Dortmund–Hanau), some 18 km away.

+The train station Niederroßbach-Neustadt was located at the Cross Westerwald railway (Montabaur - Wallmerod - Westerburg - Rennerod - Herborn), which is out of service for passenger trains, today the nearest accessibility to train service is Westerburg station at the Limburg-Altenkirchen railway (RB90).

 The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.